abolfazlsadeqi/resume/README.md

 # resume
-A html based resume for myself
+A simple resume for myself